marklogic-community/toolkit-for-excel/README.txt

  ( Note: You'll require the Windows SDK to execute this update.)

 This will update the msi with your new values.
 Another option is to edit these values using orca.exe ( also available with the Windows SDK ) or just edit the values in regedit.
+Once the .msi has been updated, you may install with setup.exe, or by itself.

 The following registry key values will help to configure your Addin application: